rapid7/metasploit-framework/Writing-External-Python-Modules.md

 # Writing Python Modules for Metasploit

 This is an example of how to write a Python module for Metasploit Framework that uses a Python metasploit library to communicate with framework via JSON-RPC over stdin/stdout.
+External Python modules should support Python versions 3.5 and newer.
+Python 2.7 is no longer used for external modules.

 #### Execution